Wednesday, July 27, 2011

 Your challenge is to augment the procedure through a new program.

 You are required to use a limited number of materials and forms to create a highly spatial outcome.
-(OUR SPACE IS FORMED BY THE CHOREOGRAPHY OF ARMITURES AND ADOPTED PROGRAMS)
+(OUR SPACE IS FORMED BY THE CHOREOGRAPHY OF ARMITURES AND ADOPTED PROGRAMS) You must consider the dynamics of time.

 That's all from SuperFlux6 for today.
 If you want to follow us in realtime, check out @superflux6 on twitter, or look for us on facebook.